metasansana/thunderbird-account-copy/README.md

 Before using this extension, ensure you have made a backup of your profile folder.
 Copying of accounts is more or less a one way operation and there is **no** support for undoing a copy.
-You will have to delete the copied filters, messages and folders yourself or ideall restore your profile from a backup.
+You will have to delete the copied filters, messages and folders yourself or ideally restore your profile from a backup.

 ### Conflicts
 When conflicts are encountered, TBAC gives you two options: